Skip to main content

 FAQ

-Assign the external conflict to your plot structure and the internal conflict to your theme.
-Then ensure the climax requires the protagonist to resolve both at the same moment.
-A character who defeats the external antagonist without changing internally feels hollow; the internal shift is what makes the external victory meaningful.
+Assign the external conflict to your plot structure and the internal one to your theme, then design the climax so the protagonist must resolve both at the same moment.
+The external victory should be hollow unless the internal shift happens first.
+Mixed mode in this generator gives you a paired starting point built for exactly this technique.